Site Characterization Guidance

 - Ground Water Sampling with Peristaltic Pumps [PDF]:

 - This document explains the use of a peristaltic pump to collect ground water samples.

-These technical guidance documents explain the proper sampling parameters and documentation requirements for various types of remediation sites.
+Section 2 and Table 2-A of the Risk-based Closure Guide, available on the IDEM Effective Nonrule Policies page, explain the proper sampling parameters and documentation requirements for various types of remediation sites.
 They also list the specific chemicals found, and testing methods needed, for various types of cleanup sites.
 IDEM uses U.S. EPA guidance for reference.